 What’s different here and now is the grasslands themselves.
 Fences, highways, and cities have made seasonal migration that used to serve as a major type of natural “pasture rotation” impossible, and pressures on habitat area from surrounding development of wildlands constrain even the limited amount of natural pasture rotation roaming bands of wild horses typically engage in.
 And competition for increasingly scarce resources between wild horses and other animals trying to occupy the same over-pressed landscapes — especially as predators who usually help keep grazing populations in balance are also removed from those same areas — makes things even worse.
 Of course over-grazing by any animals, whether horses, deer, elk, or cows, depletes resources.
 When that happens, it’s not uncommon for rangeland stake-holders to want to pick and choose which grazing animals to keep around and which to remove.
 But that’s about human preference, not the fitness or natural appropriateness of Mustangs in those habitats.

 *It is important to point out that quite a few Native people in North America report oral histories that suggest horses never became extinct on this continent but were present all along.
 According to these traditions, horses were an important part of Native culture long before first contact with Europeans.
 If so, the impact of escapee Spanish stock was one of inter-breeding with existing wild horse bands and Indian pony stock rather than one of totally (re)introducing horses to North America and its Native peoples.
 Other Native people have good reason to believe that contemporary Mustangs are, at least in part, descendants of Indian ponies that escaped slaughter on some of the occasions when the US Army killed bands of ponies during the Plains Indian wars.
 (These slaughter events are themselves well-documented, as are the occasional escapes.)
 Unfortunately, the difference between those who focus on a possible very late Pleistocene extinction of horses in North America and those who focus on a long history of relationship between Native North American peoples and horses is often framed as a “science” versus “Indians” conflict.
 That particular framework is a very old one.
 It casts Indians as ignorant and superstitious, and science as inherently True.
 Therein lies a gigantic load of serious and long-term cultural oppression that doesn’t help resolve the conflict at all.
-What’s most unfortunate about this particular conflict, however, is that it doesn’t even address the real issue relevant to whether or not Mustangs are a natural part of North America’s grasslands ecosystems.
+What’s most unfortunate about this particular conflict, however, is that it doesn’t even address the real issue relevant to whether or not Mustangs and Indian ponies are a natural part of North America’s grasslands ecosystems.
 As outlined above, they clearly are.
 Whether they became extinct for a brief period of time just before first contact or were here the whole time is immaterial.
 Horses co-evolved with North America’s grasslands for 55,000,000 years.
 That’s why all this information appears in a footnote, is because the purpose of this page is to refocus the entire discussion on what actually matters.
-It may be important to add that this document was authored by Dawn Hill Adams, who has a Ph.D. in vertebrate paleontology from the University of California, Berkeley, is enrolled in the Choctaw Nation of Oklahoma, and has owned and worked extensively with Indian ponies, Mustangs, and Quarter horses and knows how they are both similar and different.
+It may be important to add that this document was authored by Dawn Hill Adams, who has a Ph.D. in vertebrate paleontology from the University of California, Berkeley, is enrolled in the Choctaw Nation of Oklahoma, and has owned and worked extensively with horses for many years.